-When dealing with older homes, I realize that old houses aren’t perfect but can be still structurally sound.
-On the other hand, one common issue I see is older houses with poured concrete or rubble stone foundations, which can deteriorate over time and are potentially costly to fix.
+Some older houses aren’t perfect, but can be still structurally sound.
+On the other hand, one common issue in older houses is poured concrete or rubble stone foundations, which can deteriorate over time and are potentially costly to fix.

 Plumbers have a bad habit of cutting floor joists that are in the way.
 The bathroom floor now slopes. |